mv-2112/canonical-openstack-docs/tutorial/on-board-your-users.rst

 Allow inbound traffic
 ---------------------

 OpenStack uses the concept of security groups to manage inbound and outbound network traffic.
-Those serve as virtual firewalls enforcing ACLs against incomming and outgoing network connections.
+Those serve as virtual firewalls enforcing ACLs against incoming and outgoing network connections.

 By default newly create projects would only have the *default* security group defined.
-However, this group doesn't allow inbound SSH connctions out of the box.
+However, this group doesn't allow inbound SSH connections out of the box.

-To allow inboud SSH traffic under the *default* security group, execute the following command:
+To allow inbound SSH traffic under the *default* security group, execute the following command:

 .. code-block :: text